akielaries/openGPMP/SECURITY.md

 - Who can exploit this vulnerability and what would they gain.
 An attack scenario.

 - Information about known exploits if any.

-A member of the Security Team will review your e-mail and contact you to collaborate on resolving the issue.